-Over the past year this has been the largest allocation of pupil premium money and school funds.
-By allocating the spend in this way 17 students with specific learning and language needs have been consistently supported in the classroom and were able to take part in small focused group teaching.
+This is generally the largest allocation of pupil premium money and school funds.
+By allocating the spend in this way students with specific learning and language needs have been consistently supported in the classroom and are able to take part in small focused group teaching.

-Good or outstanding progress was made by pupil premium students in 88% of monitored learning categories when given additional in class support.
+Good or outstanding progress was made by pupil premium students in monitored learning categories when given additional in class support.

-Sign Health £504
+Sign Health £500

-Sign Health workshops ran for nine weeks and were accessed by 14 pupil premium students.
+Sign Health workshops ran for nine weeks and were accessed by 30 pupil premium students.
 Students learnt about a range of topics from sex and relationships, consent, online safety, identity and more in age appropriate and ability groupings.
-Students were eager to attend each week and reported that they appreciated the dedicated time to learning about these issues.
-Impact was also seen during lockdown as students were more aware and able to be safer online.
+Students were eager to attend each week and reported that they appreciated the dedicated time to learning about these issues